 Lookup data from the last: 5 minutes

 In the below example, we have used 5 minutes for both 'Run query every' and 'Lookup data from the last'.
 It means the custom rule runs every five minutes on data collected from the last five minutes.
 If there is no VM created in the last five minutes then the scheduled query will not detect any incident.
-Next time the rule will look for the last five minutes data so there won't be any duplicate incident created.
-Suppose, you set the query run time every five min and lookup time one hour then the query runs in every five min on data collected from the last one hour, its means the query runs 12 times for the same data, and 12 duplicate incidents will be created so be careful with query scheduling parameters.
+Next time the rule will look for the last five minutes' data so there won't be any duplicate incidents created.
+Suppose, you set the query run time every five min and lookup time one hour then the query runs every five min on data collected from the last one hour, this means the query runs 12 times for the same data, and 12 duplicate incidents will be created so be careful with query scheduling parameters.
 We will talk about 'Map entities' later in this post.

 Step 4.
 Keep the other settings default for now and click on the Create button.
-After that, you can see the new custom rule has created below.
+After that, you can see the new custom rule created below.
 Now, if any new VM creates in your environment then Sentinel will trigger alerts and incidents.

 Step 5.
 Create a VM in your environment and after 5 minutes you will see the Sentinel has triggered an incident as below.

-Map Entities: In the above example, we didn't configure map entities so you get the incident but there are no entities associated and the investigation button has gray out as shown below image.
+Map Entities: In the above example, we didn't configure map entities so you get the incident but there are no entities associated and the investigation button has grayed out as shown below image.
 You cannot do further investigation and analysis, including the grouping of alerts into incidents in the Incident settings tab as shown in the below image.
 So, you need to configure map entities to investigate the incidents.

-Now let's configure the 'Map Entities' for the same query to enable investigation for the detected threats.
-Actually, it will add a line of code in the existing query once you click on the Add button.
+Now let's configure the 'Map Entities' for the same query to enable investigation of the detected threats.
+Actually, it will add a line of code to the existing query once you click on the Add button.
 We want to see the name of VM created VM so we have chosen Resource as a Host.
 Here, you play with it and determine what you want to associate with as an entity for investigation.
 Select the newly created rules and then click on the Edit button and navigate to the Map entities section.

 Create again a VM and wait for the Sentinel to generate the incidents.
-You will see the VM name has associated as an entity and the investigation button has enabled.
+You will see the VM name has been associated as an entity and the investigation button has been enabled.
 You will be able to do further analysis.
 Still, it is not fully configured, you need to add more entities to get a better view.

-Now, you have a basic understanding of how to create custom analytics rules for schedule query run to trigger incidents in Azure Sentinel, and in the next post, I will come with more security-related and more depth examples.
+Now, you have a basic understanding of how to create custom analytics rules for schedule queries run to trigger incidents in Azure Sentinel, and in the next post, I will come up with more security-related and more depth examples.
 I hope this is helpful and if there’s something specific you want to hear about, let us know in the comments, or tweet us at @sakaldeep